lynnfaraday/aresmush.com/_root/fs3/fs3.3/index.md

 * **Fast and Easy** - FS3 takes a simple approach to abilities and highlights skills that are relevant to gameplay.
 The goal is to get you through Chargen and reviewed as fast as possible.

-* **Roleplay-Friendly** - FS3 has a lightweight conflict resolution and combat system that leaves a lot open to player interpretation.
+* **Roleplay-Friendly** - FS3 has a lightweight conflict resolution and combat system.
 This frees you to focus on the story, not the dice.

 ## FS3 as a Framework